OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 We were really pleased to attract three councils that had the opportunity to make their own applications, but saw the value of working together.

+What struck us in particular was the distribution of the councils that got involved.
+This was _not_ a London-centric group.

+<iframe src="https://www.google.com/maps/d/embed?mid=11L7Kzhn14V_NaMobqFsSeTPnoOToU-UD" width="640" height="480"></iframe>

 ### Talking to the market

 As the application began to take shape, we reached out to a friendly supplier ([DXW Digital](https://www.dxw.com/)) to test the feasibility of the proposed project, what would make a good Digital Outcomes proposal and if it would attract a digital supplier to bid for the work involved.
 This was invaluable and felt like an essential step  any applicant should go through as part of the process.